-- 169. Cycling facilities were addressed on question 33 of the Saddleworth consultation.
-Safety issues were cited extensively, with users requesting better road management to make cyclists feel safe and better, more joined-up, offroad provision. - 170.
-The need for provision of cycling facilities and electric vehicle charging points is assessed when planning applications are considered. - 171.
-The Dobcross submission specifically referenced that "Most respondents are dissatisfied with the state of the roads and footpaths." - 172.
-Accessibility needs are included in responses to question 34 of the Neighbourhood Survey.
+171. Cycling facilities were addressed on question 33 of the Saddleworth consultation.
+Safety issues were cited extensively, with users requesting better road management to make cyclists feel safe and better, more joined-up, off-road provision.

+172. The Dobcross submission specifically referenced that "Most respondents are dissatisfied with the state of the roads and footpaths."

+173. Accessibility needs are included in responses to question 34 of the Neighbourhood Survey.
 The most common issue raised was the availability of bus services.

-OBJECTIVE 16: To ensure quality public transport infrastructure, including connections between villages, as well as to the rest of the borough and beyond.
+OBJECTIVE 17: To ensure quality public transport infrastructure, including connections between villages, as well as to the rest of the borough and beyond.
 Connections to healthcare provision and leisure facilities should be a particular priority, and transport for work as a priority for local and wider connections.